 Takeaway Lessons

 Despite being less than 20 moves, there are many lessons to take away from this game.
+Here are 5 of them.

-- Develop you chess pieces quickly
+- Develop your chess pieces quickly

 - Castling into safety